msqd/harp/docs/contribute/testing/database.rst

 Tests that use Storage
 :::::::::::::::::::::::

-Tests using storage can be writen either by subclassing :class:`SqlalchemyStorageTestFixtureMixin
+Tests using storage can be writen either by subclassing :class:`StorageTestFixtureMixin
-<harp_apps.sqlalchemy_storage.utils.testing.mixins.SqlalchemyStorageTestFixtureMixin>` and then using the `storage`
+<harp_apps.storage.utils.testing.mixins.StorageTestFixtureMixin>` and then using the `storage`
 fixture or by using the lower-level tools.

-Using `SqlalchemyStorageTestFixtureMixin` and the  ``storage`` fixture
+Using `StorageTestFixtureMixin` and the  ``storage`` fixture
 ----------------------------------------------------------------------

 .. code-block::

-    from harp_apps.sqlalchemy_storage.utils.testing.mixins import SqlalchemyStorageTestFixtureMixin
+    from harp_apps.storage.utils.testing.mixins import StorageTestFixtureMixin

-    class TestMyFeature(SqlalchemyStorageTestFixtureMixin):
+    class TestMyFeature(StorageTestFixtureMixin):
         def test_my_feature(self, storage):
             ...